Bouquet of the Canyons

 Volume 2, Issue 3—Summer 2026

 Starting in Fall Semester of 2024, Bouquet of the Canyons showcases undergraduate essays produced for English Composition at College of the Canyons in Santa Clarita, California.
-This Summer Semester 2026 issue contains analyses of youth sports, steroids, and audiobooks.
-This is the first issue summer issue for the journal!
+This Summer Semester 2026 issue contains analyses of youth sports, steroids, audiobooks, and Gilmore Girls.
+This is the first summer issue for the journal!

 Articles